CristianDavidCabrera/survey_form/README_inglish.md

 If I enter an email that is not formatted correctly, I will see an HTML5 validation error.

 #User Story #7:
-Inside the form, I can enter a number in a field with id="number".
+Inside the form, I can enter a number (Age) in a field with id="number".

 #User Story #8:
 If I enter non-numbers in the number input, I will see an HTML5 validation error.